 The reception room is defined by its generous scale.
 A sweeping bay window anchors the space, its floor-to-ceiling glazing forming a dramatic backdrop for dining.
 Soft cinder rose walls are framed by ornate cornicing, while artful lighting draws attention to a considered collection of paintings – including portraits of Lady Dorothy Nevill herself and Robert Walpole, Britain’s first Prime Minister.
 Versailles-inspired sofas invite lingering afternoons; discreetly integrated televisions are concealed behind mirrored panels.
 In warmer weather, step out onto the wraparound balcony for a breath of fresh air.

-Tucked away on Pembridge Square, this two-bedroom apartment to rent brings a cinematic sense of occasion to period grandeur.
+Tucked away on Pembridge Square, this one-bedroom apartment to rent brings a cinematic sense of occasion to period grandeur.

 Overview